 U.S. trade panel revokes duties on fertilizers from Russia, Trinidad and Tobago

-WASHINGTON, July 18 (Reuters) - The U.S. International Trade Commission on Monday revoked U.S. anti-dumping and anti-subsidy duties on ammonium nitrate fertilizer solutions from Russia and Trinidad and Tobago, voting to find that the U.S. domestic producers are not injured by these imports.
+WASHINGTON, July 18 (Reuters) - The U.S. International Trade Commission revoked hefty U.S. anti-dumping and anti-subsidy duties on ammonium nitrate fertilizers from Russia and Trinidad and Tobago on Monday, voting to find that U.S. domestic producers are not injured by these imports.

+The decision could help ease shortages and price increases for fertilizers brought on by Russia's war in Ukraine, both major fertilizer exporters.
+It also marks a rare trade reprieve for Russia amid tightening Western sanctions and other economic pressure over the nearly five month-old Ukraine conflict.

-The finding will end U.S. anti-dumping duties of up to 122.93% on Russian urea nitrate fertilizer solutions and 111.71% on imports from Trinidad and Tobago imposed by the Commerce Department.
+The vote ends recently imposed U.S. combined anti-dumping and anti-subsidy duties of up to 132.6% on Russian urea nitrate fertilizer solutions and 113.5% on such imports from Trinidad and Tobago.

+The Commerce Department announced the final duty rates on June 21 as part of an investigation launched in June 2021 after a petition from CF Industries Nitrogen of Deerfield, Illinois.

+The Commerce Department said that in 2021, the United States imported $262.6 million worth of ammonium nitrate fertilizer duties from Russia and $231.1 million from Trinidad and Tobago.

 ((David.Lawder@tr.com; +1 202 354 5854; Reuters Messaging: david.lawder.thomsonreuters.com@reuters.net))